wjh3355/eng_mcq_original/README.md

-Website meant for Singapore Primary school GEP students to improve their english
+This is a simple english quiz application hosted on GitHub, commissioned by my dad (an english tutor) for primary school students undertaking the GEP examination to improve their vocabulary.

+More functionality coming soon.